For the family helper — setting up a parent or grandparent.

 The single most valuable thing you can do is have the scam conversation early and without judgment — and agree on a family safe word together.

-Step 1Set them up the easy way
+The setupGet them started, the easy way

 Get them started this week